sivisiviku/module-informix/README.md

 ## Adding entity
 1. Create a new entity in `/src/entity`, then export it via `/src/entity/index.ts`
-2. Import it to `/src/di/index.ts` then register it to entities field inside AppTypeOrm.

-## Adding service
-1. Add a new service in `/src/services`, then export it via `/src/services/index.ts`
-2. Import it to `/src/di/index.ts` then register it to the di.

 ## Adding new controller
 1. Add a file to `/src/server/allRoutes/api/v1/[METHOD]`.